idea-fragments/system_observability_ruby/README.md

   User,
   ->(user) { { id: user.id, name: user.name } }
 )

+# if using rails...In the same file, add the following:
+Rails.configuration.after_initialize do
+  SystemObservability::ErrorContextDataFormatters.add(
+    User,
+    ->(user) { { id: user.id, name: user.name } }
+  )
+end
 ```

 Now custom objects can be added to the error context.